-There are three requirements of External Quality Assurers of these units.
+There are three requirements of External Quality Assurers for this unit.
 They must:

 - 1. hold a current and valid First Aid at Work or Paediatric First Aid certificate - 2. be qualified to make quality assurance decisions - 3. be occupationally knowledgeable and competent in relation to the learning outcome.